MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-drillthrough-and-main-reports-report-builder.md

     The report runs and displays product category sales information.

-3. Click the **Games and Toys** link in the column that contains product category names.
+3. Select the **Games and Toys** link in the column that contains product category names.

     The drillthrough report runs, displaying only the values for the Games and Toys product category.